top of page

 Bonny Downs Abbey will be an intentional community committed to sharing life and enabling people to flourish – both residents and those in the surrounding community.

 The ground floor will have community space and a chapel, with housing above.
-Up to eight studio homes will welcome vulnerable single people, who have experienced homelessness, who will stay for an agreed period of supported tenancy.
+Up to eight studio homes will welcome single people who have experienced homelessness, who will stay for an agreed period of supported tenancy.
 Two flats will enable community workers to make their home with us.
 All will share communal living space.

 The whole community will share cooking, cleaning, and food growing.
 Residents will also be invited to volunteer at the daytime services for homeless people based on the ground floor, work together through NEWlife Newham gardening social enterprise, explore creativity, and to join in the rhythm of daily prayer with Bonny Downs Church.
-Acting as a therapeutic community, it will be a place to rebuild lives, to foster purpose and belonging.
+Acting as a therapeutic community, it will be a place to rebuild lives, and to foster purpose and belonging.

 The Abbey will be a hub for the existing partnership between Bonny Downs Baptist Church, Bonny Downs Community Association (BDCA) and NEWway Project, an established charity that provides care, support and accommodation to those who find themselves homeless in our borough.
 This new development will be an expression of the sense of community which already exists around the building.
 The ‘resident’ and ‘scattered’ community will share in regular meals, daily prayer, and serving on a management committee.
 Governance will be modelled on participation and inclusion.

 Bonny Downs Baptist Church is pioneering this innovative use of the church site to meet the needs of the neighbourhood it has been committed to for over 100 years already.
 Through founding BDCA it has helped to revitalise four local venues and launch activities and services that benefit 1000s of local people across the generations each year.
 Growing from this, NEWway has developed a holistic model of support for people experiencing homelessness.
-This new building will continue to embody our commitment to do life together in this place.

 Our vision reflects Hebrew Scripture: Isaiah 58:12